 Import all those email addresses into an email marketing program such as Mailchimp.
 Send out a newsletter every month or two with relevant material.
 Link academic information if you don’t have anything internally.

-One thing I hate it is when people complain about leads.
+One thing I hate it when people complain about leads.
 There are so many free services out there.
 Establish the mindset you’ll have to do it yourself first.
 Coordinate with marketing also if you can.
 More the merrier.

 Step 5.
 Get hustlin’